dra-tu/Java-Music-Player/README.md

 Music player written in Java for wav files.

 ## Why
-I wanted to do something whit java and this was the first somewhat useful thing that came to my mind.<br>
+I wanted to do something whit java and this was the first somewhat useful thing that came to mind.<br>
 _ps: the idea is from a friend_

 ## Installation